RasmusOrsoe/NeutrinoReconstructionGNN/README.md

 To build a single graph you need two things:
 1) Node Features, called x. x must be structured as [N_nodes,N_node_features]
 2) Edges, called edge_index.
-The edge_index is a torch.tensor containing the information regarding how the graphs are connected.
+The edge_index is a torch.tensor containing the information regarding how the nodes are connected.

 Take a look the code below:
 ```html